kodizh/remind-me-my-borrowed-books/README.md

 Make the DataManager based on LevelDB functional.

-This will allow a long term management of the data like
+While the Pickle based DataManager entailed to only keep the current loans, and no history, a DataManager relying on a Database will allow some longer term management of the data.
+The following example are considered:
- - managing an history,
+ - managing and searching the loans history,
- - useful statistics.
+ - showing useful statistics as well as funny ones,
+ - easing to open the software to broader cases like manual loans registering.

-## 4. Manual loans using a barcode scanner
+## 4. Manual loans registering using a barcode scanner

  Add a new module that can interact with a barcode scanner for both libraries that don't have an online management system, and possibly for personal loans.

+ For this implementation, the actual scanning relies on the [Barcode & QR code Keyboard](https://play.google.com/store/apps/details?id=com.nikosoft.nikokeyboard) Android application, by Nikola Antonov.
+The application has the advantage of embedding the barcode scanner into an Android soft keyboard, and to be able to provide barcode decoding into any input text field.

+ The development consists in adding an interface between the current program and a web server on the one hand, and to develop a small webapp.
+The goal of the webapp is to add interaction with the user and reliability concerning the data while adding and removing loans (the reliability part is based on WebStorage/localStorage).

 ## 5. Add other fields to the message